AndreiBarsan/crowd/README.md

  * Simple framework for majority voting.

 ### Apr 19 - May 3
- * ReImplement Martin's sampling strategy for evaluation
+ * Reimplement Martin's sampling strategy for evaluation
- * Filter out docs with no votes and no ground truth (toggleable)
+ * Filter out docs with no votes and no ground truth (toggleable) in graph
  * Recreate NN and MEV experiments using graph structure.

 ### May 3 - May 17